How to Heat and Cool a New Addition on Your House That’s Without Ductwork

-All About Mini-Splits and How They Work
+All About Mini-Splits and How They Heat and Cool

 What Size Mini-Split You Should Get

 Like traditional systems, mini-splits are available in several sizes based on the square footage they’ll be heating and cooling.
 Here are three of the most frequently installed sizes:

 - 400-650 square feet – 12,000 BTU mini-split

 - 600-1,000 square feet – 18,000 BTU mini-split

 - 800-1,300 square feet – 24,000 BTU mini-split

 When you partner our Experts at Service Experts Heating, Air Conditioning & Plumbing, we’ll help you choose the proper size for your new space.
 And your price point.

 An ENERGY STAR mini-split unit can result in huge energy savings over its lifetime, which can be 20 years or more when properly maintained.
 ENERGY STAR says installing one can save you 60% on heating and 30% on cooling, when compared to an electric heating system and conventional air conditioner.

 Trust Service Experts Heating, Air Conditioning & Plumbing for Your Mini-Split Installation